mmiv-center/filter_dicom_by_tag/README.md

  - In order to be able to see the website outside of the docker environment start a local docker with '--network host' instead of providing the '-p' argument.
 This will run the system on the hosts network and thus make it accessible to external users.
+ - As an observation: If you run the docker container on MacOS and you mount external folders you will need to wait quite some time before an existing project is loaded.
+Partially this is caused by a slow file copy between the docker environment running Linux and the MacOS file system.
+ It is faster to run this software on Linux.